azazmuzaffar/Newlauncher-5.0/Instructions.md

 ## Solution:

-Just replace all the hyperlinks with div tag and remove href attribute.
+Just replace all the hyperlinks with div tag and remove <b>href</b> attribute.

 For Example: